 - Improper lane departures.
 Drivers need to understand how to pass properly and how to merge properly.
 Failure to leave safe distances and failure to respect the right of way of other vehicles on the road will likely be considered negligent.

 - Tiredness.
 Truck drivers are obligated to comply with federal rules which regulate how many hours they can drive on the road without sleeping or without taking rests.
 Even absent regulations, any driver of any vehicle who drives while fatigued can easily cause an accident.
 Tired drivers should get off the road as soon as possible so they can rest and resume driving when they are refreshed.

 What type of car accidents do negligent drivers cause?

-Negligent drivers cause different types of accidents including the following:
+Negligent drivers cause different types of auto accidents including the following:

 - Rear-end collisions.
 These accidents usually happen because the driver was speeding or was distracted.
 Victims can suffer whiplash, soft tissue injuries, and back injuries.

 - Broadside crashes.
 These accidents, also called T-bone accidents, involve the front of one car striking the side of another car.
 These accidents can be fatal or cause catastrophic injuries, especially if the collision occurs at a high rate of speed.

 - Single vehicle accidents.
 Drivers who lose control of their vehicle for any reason such as speeding or driver intoxication are liable to any passengers in the vehicle for any injuries the passengers suffer.

 - Sideswipes.
 This type of crash involves the side of one car striking the side of another car.

 - Multi-vehicle accident.
 Any truck driver or car driver that is negligent may cause a chain reaction accident – as other vehicles try to avoid the first collision or as vehicles strike an initial car that strikes other cars.